-Catherine Khordoc is Associate Professor in the Department of French at Carleton University.
+Catherine Khordoc is currently the Dean for the Faculty of Arts and Social Sciences and an Associate Professor in the Department of French at Carleton University.
 She joined Carleton’s French Department in 2003 and holds two degrees from Carleton: a Bachelor of Journalism and a Master’s in French.
 Between the two degrees, she worked at CBC Radio in Québec City for a few years before coming back to Carleton for graduate studies.
 Her M.A. thesis examined how humour is created in the comic book series, Astérix le Gaulois.
 As a Ph.D. student in French at the University of Toronto, she wrote a dissertation on the tower of Babel myth in contemporary francophone literature.

 Shortly after coming back to Carleton as a faculty member, Dr. Khordoc founded the Centre for Transnational Cultural Analysis (CTCA) with two other colleagues, Sarah Casteel, in the English Department, and Ming Tiampo in Art History.
 Together, they seek to create a network of scholars who share common interests and to stimulate research and debate on transnational objects of study.
 Dr. Khordoc’s current research interests focus on transcultural and transnational writing in France and Québec as well as migrant writing in Québec and Canada.
 She is co-editor of a collection of essays, titled Comparing Migration: The Literatures of Canada and Québec / Migrance comparée: Les littératures du Canada et du Québec and is the author of Tours et détours: Le mythe de Babel dans la littérature contemporaine (University of Ottawa Press).